usama-17/Geni-NFT-Marketplace/README.md

 # Geni-NFT-Marketplace

+## npm install
-After clone or download the code, In the project directory, you can run:
+After clone or download the code, First step is to install node modules.
+In the root directory run : npm install

+## npm start
-npm start
+In the project directory, you can run: npm start
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.